In ecommerce, knowing how to price products isn’t altogether unlike the game show The Price Is Right.

-Compared to competitive pricing and cost-plus pricing, it typically results in higher mark-ups and is more profitable, making it ideal for scaling businesses who are thinking long-term strategy.
+Compared to competitive pricing and cost-plus pricing, it typically results in higher markups and is more profitable, making it ideal for scaling businesses that are thinking long-term strategy.

 Value-based pricing works for merchants who have a differentiating quality, such as sustainability, built into their DNA.
-More than one-third (34 percent) of the population is willing to pay more for sustainable products or services, and those willing to pay more would accept a 25 percent premium on average, according to the 2021 Global Sustainability Study.
+More than one-third (34%) of the population is willing to pay more for sustainable products or services, and those willing to pay more would accept a 25% premium on average, according to the 2021 Global Sustainability Study.

 This pricing strategy also works particularly well for brands that have a loyal following, such as those selling art, collectibles and luxury or status goods.

 However, it’s more difficult to set a price using this method, as it requires extensive market research and analysis.
 And even if your brand is a household name, you can’t rest on your laurels alone when it comes to value-based pricing.

 Case in point: Chanel’s 2021 Advent Calendar.
 The luxury fashion brand was dragged on social media after its $825 holiday swag turned out to be stuffed with cheap stickers and gift-with-purchase items.
 (The estimated regular retail value of all the products sat at about $350.)